w3f/Grants-Program/applications/uke.md

 1. No traditional backends are used here.
 Everything is purely based off of Substrate, as shown in the architecture diagram.

-2. In our designs, the use of DLT/blockchain is not shown - this is intentional, as it allows users to merely experience a secure messaging experience without the cumbersome interface
+2. In our designs, the use of DLT/blockchain is not shown - this is intentional, as it allows users to merely experience a secure messaging experience without the cumbersome interface.

 ## Team